 I didn’t relate to everything, though.
 In one chapter she talks about her sheltered childhood and seeing the diversity in the people at Disneyland.
 She talks about learning that people were different than her, which sounded so privileged and naive to me and not relatable at all, so I skipped this chapter.

-Overall, I enjoyed pieces of this book and its positive message about taking control of your life.
+Overall, I enjoyed small pieces of this book.
 But as others have pointed out, not everyone has the means to control their outcomes.
 I recomend it if you constantly battle negative self-talk and need motivation to pursue a goal or dream, but not everyone can relate.
 Her perspective is privileged and she fails to mention her nanny and the advantage her CEO husband gave her in building her business.
 Yes, she show tenacity but she also has many advantages.

 Read “Girl, Wash Your Face”: